 AUTHENTIC AUDIENCES:

 Creating a product or event for an authentic audience automatically infuses enthusiasm, purpose, and a deadline.
 Students become producers with a common goal, and the more ownership they have in the creation, the better.
 Creative strategies can intentionally be incorporated into the process, and students’ contributions can reflect what personally excites them.
-Authentic audiences include classmates, schoolmates, the community, or the world (via Twitter, class blogging, Skype, publications, etc.)!
+Authentic audiences include classmates, schoolmates, the community, or the world (via Twitter, Padlet, class blogging, Zoom, publications, etc.)!

 Hutch magazine invites students to submit art, stories, poems, and photography.
 This one-minute video is a great example of how students incorporate their unique interests and talents as they approach a creative challenge: